 There are plenty of articles on the web that make sense, but not valuable.
 Focused on the benefits of the seller they forget about the benefits of the buyer.
 It means they do not contain that valuable information that urges the reader to take action.

 A quality selling copy makes a difference.
-Each word and sentence of it from the headline to the end point convinces readers to take action.
-Let us examine the key steps and tips that will help get a deeper insight in how to write a valuable copy – the one that sells.
+Each word and sentence of it from the headline to the endpoint convinces readers to take action.
+Let us examine the key steps and tips that will help get a deeper insight into how to write a valuable copy – the one that sells.